 An Effective Cleaning Method for Unglazed Porcelain Tile

 To avoid damage, unglazed porcelain tiles should only be cleaned with a mild cleaner.
-You can use the same vinegar solution we discussed above, or you can use Champion’s Citrus Clean, which has a neutral pH and is safe for unglazed tiles.
+You can use the same cleaning solution we discussed above, Champion’s Multi-Surface Floor Cleaner, which is safe for unglazed tiles.

 Mop the floor lightly, then scrub any spots or stains with a small brush.
 Then, when you’re finished, rinse with clean water.